 Dear Doris February 2 1990

-San Francisco Sentinel February 2, 1990 Street Talk Dear Doris… By Doris Fish, Sentinel Arts Writer The letters have been piling up and it’s time to air them out before they get too passé.
-Manny, a native of West Germany now in town, writes, “What do you do about sweaty strumphosen?”…
+Doris Fish’s San Francisco Sentinel Columns San Francisco Sentinel February 2, 1990 Street Talk Dear Doris… By Doris Fish, Sentinel Arts Writer The letters have been piling up and it’s time to air them out before they get too passé.
+Manny, a native of West Germany now in town, writes, “What…

 Read more